nhvu95/aws-handbook/AWS - Route 53.md

 ## AWS - Route 53
 ### Routing policies

+The Route 53 policies are intended to manage and control routing in the domain layer, which means it was born to support higher levels in multiple regions.
+This is different from the ELB, which supports a single region and controls and balances between resources (EC2) in a region.

-- CNAME vs Alias:
+#### CNAME vs Alias:
-  - CNAME allowed you to point a hostname to any other hostname ( app.mydomain.com => blabla.anydomain.com ).
+  * CNAME allowed you to point a hostname to any other hostname ( app.mydomain.com => blabla.anydomain.com ).
 Only work for non-root domain name.
-  - Alias: Point your host name to AWS resource.
+  * Alias: Point your host name to AWS resource.
 Free of charge

-- Simple:
+#### Simple:
-  - Routing traffic to single resource.
+  * Routing traffic to single resource.
 Can specify multiple values in the same record.
-  - If multiple value are returned, the random one is chossen by the client
+  * If multiple value are returned, the random one is chossen by the client
-  - When Alias is enabled, specify only one AWS resource
+  * When Alias is enabled, specify only one AWS resource
-  - Can be associate with Health check
+  * Can be associate with Health check
 ![image](https://github.com/nhvu95/aws-handbook/assets/26276890/b9e29ee5-2dc4-464c-b386-d7518c91a84b)

-- Weighted: ( Trọng số)
+#### Weighted: ( Trọng số)
-  - Control the % of requests that go to each specific resource
+  * Control the % of requests that go to each specific resource
-  - % = weight / sum of all the weights
+  * % = weight / sum of all the weights
-  - DNS records must have the same name and type
+  * DNS records must have the same name and type
-  - Can be associate with HealthChecks
+  * Can be associate with HealthChecks
-  - Load balancing between region, testing new application versions.
+  * Load balancing between region, testing new application versions.
-  - Set a weight 0 to a record to stop sending traffic to a resource
+  * Set a weight 0 to a record to stop sending traffic to a resource
-  - If all records are 0, they will be the same rate
+  * If all records are 0, they will be the same rate
 ![image](https://github.com/nhvu95/aws-handbook/assets/26276890/7d83c27c-89c8-4f20-86b2-cf9328380b76)

+#### Latency
+  * Redirect ot the resource that has the least latency close to us
+  * Super helpful when latency for users is a priority
+  * Latency is based on traffic between users and AWS Regions
+  * Can be associated with Health checks (Has failover capacity)

+#### Health-checks